tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 <Command name="signer generate -w ~/.tauri/myapp.key" />

-If you're on Windows, you should use `$HOME/.tauri/myapp.key` instead.
+If you are on Windows, you should use `$HOME/.tauri/myapp.key` instead.

-Then, to make Tauri pick up these keys should be set as environment variables when building your app:

-- `TAURI_PRIVATE_KEY`: Path or content of your private key
-- `TAURI_KEY_PASSWORD`: Your private key password (optional)

 ## Tauri configuration